Rostyslav-Liashenko/Kivi27/README.md

-## Now I'm studying to be a programmer at STFK NUHT
+## Now I'm work programmer

-- 🔭 I am now learning C# and everything related to it.
+- 🔭 I am now learning Java and Python and everything related to it.
 - 📫 You can contact me via e-mail.
 - I am work in Company "GoKids"